Machine embroidery: History

 In the late 1990s, Pulse Microsystems introduced networking to embroidery machines.
 It added a box, which allowed them to network and then pulls designs from a central server.
 It also provided machine feedback and allowed machines to be optically isolated to protect machines in an industrial environment.
 Since then, computerized machine embroidery has grown in popularity as costs have fallen for computers, software, and embroidery machines.

 In the year 2000, Pulse Microsystems introduced Stitchport, which is a server-based embroidery engine for embroidery in a browser.
 This allowed for the factory automation of letter creation.
 Although they were not yet ready for it, this transformed the apparel industry by allowing manufacturers, stores, and end-users access to customized versions of the mass-produced garments and goods they had been buying throughout their lives, with no margin of error.

 In 2001, Tajima created heater-wire sewing machines, which were innovative, combination machines.

 In an environment that was finally ready for the individuality that mass customization allowed, the principles developed for Stitchport were adapted in 2008 for the creation of PulseID.
 PulseID allows for the automation of personalization, even on the largest industrial scale.

+In 2008, Wilcom's EmbroideryStudio was integrated with CorelDRAW Graphics Suite to add general-purpose vector illustration tools alongside digitizing.

 In 2013, Tajima released the TMAR-KC Series Multi-Head Embroidery Machine, equipped with a digitally controlled presser foot.

+In 2016, Wilcom launched Hatch Embroidery, software designed specifically for the hobby and small business sector, offering commercial quality software without the commercial price-tag.

+In 2017, Wilcom released EmbroideryStudio e4, a professional multi-decoration suite for commercial digitizers and embroidery shops, adding features such as integrated job-ordering and design-library tools.

 The major embroidery machine companies and software developers are continuing to adapt their commercial systems to market them for home use, including Janome, RNK, Floriani, Tacony Corporation and many more.
 As costs have fallen for computers, software and home market embroidery machines, the popularity of machine embroidery as a hobby has risen, and as such, many machine manufacturers sell their own lines of embroidery patterns.
 In addition, many individuals and independent companies also sell embroidery designs, and there are free designs available on the internet.